marialu1/artificial-mystery-crime-party/04_GAME_MASTER_MATERIALS/helena_master_script/HELENA_COMPLETE_DOSSIER.md

 >
 > *We kill him.
 Together.
 Fast.*
 >
 > *Then we stage it.
 Make it look like someone else.
-During Adriana's performance - everyone distracted.*
+During Daisy's performance - everyone distracted.*
 >
 > *I 'discover' the body.
 Scream.
 Grief.*
 >